edbzn/blog/content/blog/data-store-service-angular/index.md

 ### Cons

-- Scalability, as the application grow, the number of service increase and it can rapidly become a big spaghetti dish.
+- Scalability, as the application grow, the number of service increase and it tends to rapidly become a big spaghetti dish.
 - Testability, testing the store is not trivial because it does a lot of different things.
 - Strictness, this pattern doesn't come with strict rules to ensure a kind of global coherence.